brianglass/anastasis/files/15_september.md

 Rejecting the poison which comes from the passions, you bravely endured tortures, and put on as a martyr the honoured tunic, woven from your blood.

-Nailed for us to the tree, you showed a new and wondrous way of contest; for you became, Master, the first fruits of the MartyrsÂ’ confession and courage.
+Nailed for us to the tree, you showed a new and wondrous way of contest; for you became, Master, the first fruits of the Martyrs’ confession and courage.

 ****